cyruscsc/ai-notes/Artificial Intelligence/Optimization/Metaheuristic/Simulated Annealing.md

 ```

 - `max`: the number of times it should repeat itself
-- `Temperature()`:
+- `TEMPERATURE()`:
 	- Returns a higher value in the early iterations (when `t` is low)
 	- Returns a lower value in later iterations (when `t` is high)
 - `e^(dE/T)`:
-	- The worse the neighbor state, the less likely it is to be chosen
+	- The worse the neighbour state, the less likely it is to be chosen
 		- The more negative the $\Delta E$ is, the closer the resulting value to 0
 	- The earlier the algorithm is in its process, the more likely it is to set a worse neighbor state as current state
 		- The higher the $T$ is, the closer $\frac{\Delta E}{T}$ is to 0, making the probability closer to 1